lizhenzhupearl/Evo-ToT-reasoning-prompts/README.md

 As logs in the current folder

-Hypothesis tables are extracted and saved as .csv
+Hypothesis tables are extracted and saved as .csv [Examples](examples)

 🧩 Try out our [JupyterNotebook](prompting.ipynb)!